Whitepaper v2

 Explanation of Burn mechanisms of Lazy Token and usage of a wipe key.

 One important aspect of Lazy Token is the ability to "burn" them, in other words permanently remove them from circulation.
 This makes Lazy Tokendeflationary.
-A burn event will occur when using Lazy dApps and Solutions so each time you use $LAZY for utility the supply will shrink.
-It is possible to burn your $LAZY directly at the treasury Smart Contract should you wish; no idea why you might want to but web3 = choices!
+A burn event will occur when using Lazy dApps and Solutions so each time you use LAZY for utility the supply will shrink.
+It is possible to burn your LAZY directly at the treasury Smart Contract should you wish; no idea why you might want to but web3 = choices!

 To ensure that burn mechanisms are executed in a secure and transparent manner, Lazy Tokenwas created with a "wipe key" managed by the smart contract acting as the treasury.
 This means that the smart contract is empowered as the key that is used to burn tokens, and it is the only entity that can authorize the burning of tokens.
 The team has no access to the key and can burn tokens in the same way as anyone else only from their own account.
-On ETH you might be used to seeing an ERC20Burnable implementation which is effectively what we have been able to achieve on Hedera with protections to ensure only you can burn your $LAZY.
+On ETH you might be used to seeing an ERC20Burnable implementation which is effectively what we have been able to achieve on Hedera with protections to ensure only you can burn your LAZY.

 The great advantage of this approach is that it allows for a high degree of transparency and accountability.
 The smart contract is deployed on the Hedera Network, and has been open-sourced so anyone can inspect the code.
 Everyone can verify that the smart contract is functioning correctly and that tokens are being burned in accordance with the rules set forth in the contract.